warpKaiba/kuroAntiSpam/README.md

 - write:reports - Write a report on the bot
 - admin:read - Check if your instance shares any follow/ers between your instances
 - admin:write:accounts - Suspend the bot
-- admin:write:domain_blocks - Block the domain if there are no follow/ers
+- admin:write:domain_blocks - Block the domain if there are no follow/ers (only needed if you want to silence or suspend the domain)
 - admin:write:reports - Close the report